For users on our original user model: how user roles and permissions work on this model, and how to add and manage users.

 - Invite teammate email manager

 - Mobile manager

 - Nerdpack manager

 Here are some more details about some of our add-on manager roles:

 For a description of specific permissions, see Capabilities.

 Below are options for managing both managed add-on roles and custom add-on roles:

-Here is a summary of basic user rights for your New Relic account.
-Individuals on a master account with sub-accounts automatically have the same level of access for all sub-accounts.
-However, they will not receive email notifications for alerts or weekly reports for sub-accounts unless they are explicitly granted permission on these sub-accounts.
+Users in a parent account have the same level of access for all the child accounts of that parent account.
+However, those users won't receive email notifications for alerts or weekly reports for child accounts unless they are explicitly granted permission on those accounts.